rafaelromao/keyboards/src/qmk/keyboards/handwired/rafaelromao/xiao/readme.md

 ### Build Details

-Rommana and Hummingbird, two handwired boards built using a [Seeduino Xiao RP2040](https://pt.aliexpress.com/item/4000131085893.html).
+Rommana and Hummingbird, two handwired boards built using a [Seeeduino Xiao RP2040](https://pt.aliexpress.com/item/4000131085893.html).

 These boards have a programmable LED, used for layer and other statuses indication.
 Some build pictures can be found [here](../../../../../../docs/xiao.md).